-If you desire to increase the traffic on your blog, the best thing you can do is entirely simply create better content.
+If you desire to increase your blog’s traffic, the best thing you can do is simply create better content.
 You’ve probably heard this before – the term “content is king” is thrown around more than a funnel at a frat party.
 But creating “better content” isn’t just about quality.
 It also means being more strategic with your content marketing efforts.

 The most successful content is one of a kind that meets a specific or a particular need.
 Think about your audience and see what they have loved.